BlocProtocol/BLOC-wiki/docs/guides/wallets/Using-checkpoints.md

 ```

 - If you see output like the above, it means the file isn't present in the directory you are in.
-- Make sure you have placed the `checkpoints.csv` file in the same directory as TurtleCoind.
+- Make sure you have placed the `checkpoints.csv` file in the same directory as BLOCd.

-### TurtleCoind.exe is not recognized / No such file or directory
+### BLOCd.exe is not recognized / No such file or directory

 ```
-C:\Users\gentoo>TurtleCoind.exe --load-checkpoints checkpoints.csv
+C:\Users\gentoo>BLOCd.exe --load-checkpoints checkpoints.csv
-'TurtleCoind.exe' is not recognized as an internal or external command, operable program or batch file.
+'BLOCd.exe' is not recognized as an internal or external command, operable program or batch file.
 ```

-`bash: ./TurtleCoind: No such file or directory`
+`bash: ./BLOCd: No such file or directory`

-- If you see output like one of the above, it means your terminal isn't in the same folder as the TurtleCoind program.
+- If you see output like one of the above, it means your terminal isn't in the same folder as the BLOCd program.
 - You can type `pwd` (or `dir` on Windows) to see what folder you are currently in.
 - Try following the steps above to get into the right folder, then try again.
-- If you type `ls`(or `dir` on Windows), you should see the TurtleCoind program, if you are in the correct folder:
+- If you type `ls`(or `dir` on Windows), you should see the BLOCd program, if you are in the correct folder:

 ```
 [turtlecoin-v0.7.0]λ ls
-miner  poolwallet  simplewallet  TurtleCoind  walletd
+miner  poolwallet  simplewallet  BLOCd  walletd
 ```

 ### IO error